dansinker/tacofancy/README.md

 Are you using Tacofancy to Teach Github?
 ------------------------------------------

 That's awesome!
 Tacofancy *is* a great way to teach the basics of the Github workflow.
-But keep in mind that Tacofancy is a working repo.
-Our recommended workflow for teaching from Tacofancy is to create your own fork, have your students fork from that so they are submitting pull requests to your fork.
+But keep in mind that Tacofancy is also a working repo.
+Our recommended workflow for teaching from Tacofancy is to create your own fork, have your students fork from that so they are submitting pull requests to you, not us.
 From there, you can help them through the hard bits, make sure they're operating at maximum deliciousness, and then submit a pull request to this repo with their stuff.

 Tacofancy-Inspired Projects
 ---------------------------